 The following screenshot shows the default configuration for assertion signature checking:

-The option above corresponds to the SingleSignOnServicesMBean.WantAssertionsSigned MBean attribute.
-In this default configuration, an attacker may remove the Signature tags from the SAML assertion, tamper the assertion (usually setting the ds:NameID to a target user) and log in as any user.
+to a target user) and log in as any user.
 The following XML shows an example SAML assertion for a user called ‘admin’ with the Signature tags removed.

 <?xml version="1.0" encoding="UTF-8"?>